How do I invest?

 This will be particularly important in the current more mature stage of the property cycle where you don’t really want to “follow the crowd” of newbie property investors.

-2. I would buy a property below its intrinsic value – that’s why I avoid new and off the plan properties, which come at a premium price.
+2. Below its intrinsic value – that’s why I avoid new and off the plan properties, which come at a premium price.

 5. I would look for a property with a twist – something unique, or special, different or scarce about the property, and finally…